 1. Preparing the Work Area

-2. Removing the Asbestos Material
+2. Removing Asbestos Containing Materials (ACM)

 3. Cleanup and Air Testing

 Upon completion of the gross removal, the work area will be fine cleaned, wet-wiped, and HEPA-vacuumed to remove any remaining contamination.
 A final visual inspection of cleanliness will be performed prior to the application of a lockdown encapsulant which is used to trap any remaining airborne fibers.
 Once the encapsulant dies, then final air clearance samples will be taken as required.